kaleidos/django-sampledatahelper/doc/source/model_helper.rst

     Fill a instance of a django model.
 You can overwrite the default data generator adding extra kwargs arguments like in `fill_model` method.

-.. method:: ModelDataHelper.fill_model_instance_field(instance, field)

-    Fill a field of a django model instance with random data.